rsennrich/wmt16-scripts/README.md

   /path/to/nematus/data/multi-bleu-detok.perl newstest2016-ende-ref.de.txt < output.detok
 ```

-Note that `multi-bleu.perl` on tokenized text will give different scores (usually higher), because of tokenization differences.
+Note that `multi-bleu.perl` (or `multi-bleu-detok.perl`) on tokenized text will give different scores (usually higher), because of tokenization differences.
 Also, comparing different systems with tokenized BLEU is unreliable unless tokenization is identical.
 Even when using standard Moses tokenization, command line options like '-penn' and '-a' will cause inconsistencies.